Home Overview Spelling Grammar Usage Translate

 Period ( . )

-After each sentence, leave two blank spaces.
+After each sentence, we typically eave two blank spaces.

 A period is also required after an abbreviation, followed by a single blank space.